 The Driven to Win quiz is your chance to qualify for the 2023 U.S. Auto Tech National Championship.
 It is a fast-paced five-minute digital challenge that will test you on overall vehicle knowledge.
-The highest scores from this month's quiz will advance to the next round of the competition, the Round of 64.
+The highest professional and student score from this month's quiz will automatically advance to the championships in Tampa, FL

 You are limited to one quiz attempt per day, and you will not be able to go back to a question once you've submitted your answer.

 An engine’s upper and lower center main bearings show more wear than the ones toward either end of the crankshaft.

 Technician A says this wear pattern could be due to a bent crankshaft and replacing it with one that is straight will fix the problem.

 Technician B says the cylinder block main bearing bores are mis-aligned and the problem can be fixed by align boring or honing the block.

 A cylinder head is being prepared for resurfacing.
 Technician A says if a core plug appears OK, then it should be left in place.
 Technician B says all studs must be removed.

 Technician A says main bearing oil clearance can be checked with Plastigage.
 Technician B says main bearing oil clearance can checked with a dial bore gauge

 An engine’s upper and lower center main bearings show more wear than the ones toward either end of the crankshaft.
 Technician A says this wear pattern could be due to a bent crankshaft and replacing it with one that is straight will fix the problem.
 Technician B says the cylinder block main bearing bores are mis-aligned and the problem can be fixed by align boring or honing the block.